-Do's Don'ts a.
-PM to be consistent with the UCPMP a.
-The paid or secured PM in journals not to resemble the editorial matter b.
-Date of printing or of the last review of PM to be mentioned b.
-Photographs or names of healthcare professionals should not be used Audio-visual material to be accompanied by printed material in compliance with the UCPMP c.
-Gifts should not give any kind of promise, offer or supply any kind of pecuniary advantage or benefits to doctors including gifts for personal benefits such as tickets to entertainment events etc.
+Do's Don'ts PM to be consistent with the UCPMP The paid or secured PM in journals not to resemble the editorial matter Date of printing or of the last review of PM to be mentioned Photographs or names of healthcare professionals should not be used Audio-visual material to be accompanied by printed material in compliance with the UCPMP Gifts should not give any kind of promise, offer or supply any kind of pecuniary advantage or benefits to doctors including gifts for personal benefits such as tickets to entertainment events etc.

-f.
+vi.
 Samples